How to Deduct Business Travel Expenses (with Examples)

 This could be your chance to sample local delicacies and write them off on your tax return.
 Just make sure your tastes aren’t too extravagant.
 Just like any deductible business expense, the meals must remain “ordinary and necessary” for conducting business.

-How Bench can help
+How Bench can help you take advantage of your business tax deductions

 Surprised at the kinds of expenses that are tax-deductible?
 Travel expenses are just one of many unexpected deductible costs that can reduce your tax bill.
 But with messy or incomplete financials, you can miss these tax saving expenses and end up with a bigger bill than necessary.

 Enter Bench, America’s largest bookkeeping service.
-With a Bench subscription, your team of bookkeepers imports every transaction from your bank, credit cards, and merchant processors, accurately categorizing each and reviewing for hidden tax deductions.
+With a Bench subscription, your team of bookkeepers imports every transaction from your bank, credit cards, and merchant processors, accurately categorizing each and reviewing them for hidden tax deductions.
 We provide you with complete and up-to-date bookkeeping, guaranteeing that you won’t miss a single opportunity to save.

 Bringing friends & family on a business trip